-FeatureSet objects are lightweight representations of a feature class.
-They are a special data element that contains not only schema (geometry type, fields, spatial reference) but also the data, including the geometry.
-RecordSet objects are similar but comparable to a table.
+A FeatureSet object is a lightweight representation of a feature class.
+A FeatureSet object is a special data element that contains not only schema (geometry type, fields, spatial reference) but also the data, including the geometry.
+A RecordSet object is similar but is comparable to a table.
 When used in a script tool, feature sets and record sets can be used to interactively define features and records.

 Server tools communicate using feature sets and record sets, meaning data must be created using or loaded into these objects when using server tools.

 The FeatureSet and RecordSet classes have the same two methods.

 Import a feature class into the FeatureSet object.

 Export to a geodatabase feature class or shapefile.

 Export to a geodatabase table or dBASE file.

 Both FeatureSet and RecordSet objects can be used directly as input to a geoprocessing tool.
 The objects can be created in a number of ways depending on the need and application; from arguments supplied to the class constructor or from the various means described in the examples below.
 The load method can be used to load a different set of features or rows to the object, and the save method can be used to preserve the features or rows on disk.
 Additionally, the class constructors and the class load methods accept various data sources as described in the FeatureSet and RecordSet topics.

 Create an empty FeatureSet object.

 feature_set = arcpy.FeatureSet()